vaariance/variance-dart/README.md

 print("safe wallet address: ${wallet.address.hex}");
 ```

-> The `safeSingleton` address can be customized during account creation.
+> For all safe accounts including modular accounts, the `safeSingleton` address can be customized during account creation.
 If not specified, it defaults to `SafeSingletonAddress.l1` for mainnet or `SafeSingletonAddress.l2` for L2 chains.

-#### To create a [Safe](https://safe.global) Smart Account with Passkey
+### To create a [Safe](https://safe.global) Smart Account with Passkey

 ```dart
 final salt = Uint256.zero;